Bill Shankly: 1964 to 1970

 Liverpool improved their league performances over the next two years, finishing third in 1967–68 and then second in 1968–69, although to Shankly himself it was "a mediocre time in the late 1960s as we prepared for the 1970s".
-Shankly made two controversial signings in this period which did not turn out as he had hoped.
-In 1967, he signed striker Tony Hateley from Chelsea for a club record £96,000 and then felt obliged to transfer him to Coventry City only a year later.
+He made two controversial signings in this period which did not turn out as he had hoped.
+In 1967, he signed striker Tony Hateley from Chelsea for a club record £96,000 and, despite scoring 27 goals, then felt obliged to transfer him to Coventry City only a year later as his game did not fit Liverpool's pass-and-move style.
 He wrote that bad luck and injuries disrupted the progress of two other prospects Alf Arrowsmith and Gordon Wallace; Shankly had compared the latter to Tom Finney.
 In September 1968, he paid £100,000 to Wolverhampton Wanderers for their teenage striker Alun Evans who thus became "football's first £100,000 teenager".
 Evans started well and produced some outstanding performances during his four years at the club but Shankly eventually had to sell him to Aston Villa.
 He later recalled that Evans was scarred by a glass in a nightclub incident which, in Shankly's opinion, had a detrimental impact on his career.

 The only long-term success that Shankly had in the transfer market in the late 1960s was his signing of Emlyn Hughes, who went on to captain Liverpool to victory in the European Cup.
 Otherwise, he did not significantly change the team until the 1969–70 season when Liverpool finished fifth in the league championship, a long way behind the winners, their local rivals Everton.
 Shankly was characteristically defiant whenever Everton got the better of Liverpool and, although he liked and respected everyone connected with Everton, would always talk up Liverpool at Everton's expense.
 Typical of this was his joke about the city having two great football teams – Liverpool and Liverpool reserves.

+Shankly knew he needed to add new blood to the side — and he had earmarked Heighway as someone who could help kick-start another push for glory.
+"He was talking about [replacing] players who were, of course, stars in my eyes," explained Heighway.
+"Shanks was saying, 'He's finished, he's finished, he's finished'."